WiktorOgrodnik/RaspberryPi-Remote-Thermometer/README.md

 ## To-Do

-In the future I want to add a simple script that will do most of the configuration automatically.
+In the future, I want to add a simple script that will do most of the configuration automatically.

 ## License